trwbox/CTFWriteUps/classes/CYBE230/Labs/Lab7/index.md

 ---
 layout: labs
-title: CYBE230 Lab 7 - Install Postfix
+title: Install Postfix
 ---
 # CYBE230 Lab 7 - Install Postfix

+This is currently a work in progress, check back later for updates.